Adding edge dynamics to bipartite random-access networks: Main results

 Note that the order of the mean transition time depends on the speed of the dynamics.
-When the dynamics is fast (FD), the edges quickly appear and disappear, reaching in time $o(1)$ the state where nodes in $V$ have no edges connecting them to $U$.
+When the dynamics are fast (FD), the edges quickly appear and disappear, reaching in time $o(1)$ the state where nodes in $V$ have no edges connecting them to $U$.
 Since nodes in $V$ are aggressive, they eventually activate in time $o(1)$.
-When the dynamics is regular (RD), the situation is similar, but it takes time $\mathcal{O}(1)$ to reach the state where all the edges are simultaneously absent.
-When the dynamics is slow (SD), in the case of competitive dynamics (SDc), the relation between the speed of the dynamics and the aggressiveness of the nodes in $U$ plays a key role, while in the case of non-competitive dynamics (SDnc), the network behaves as if the edges were fixed at the initial configuration and there were no dynamics.
-Note that, in the cases of fast, regular and competitive dynamics, the order of the mean transition time is given by the reciprocal of the rate $\lambda(r)$.
+When the dynamics are regular (RD), the situation is similar, but it takes time $\mathcal{O}(1)$ to reach the state where all the edges are simultaneously absent.
+When the dynamics are slow (SD), in the case of competitive dynamics (SDc), the relation between the speed of the dynamics and the aggressiveness of the nodes in $U$ plays a key role, while in the case of non-competitive dynamics (SDnc), the network behaves as if the edges were fixed at the initial configuration and there were no dynamics.
+Note that, as we anticipated, in the cases of fast, regular and competitive dynamics, the order of the mean transition time is given by the reciprocal of the rate $\lambda(r)$.
+The term \textit{competitive} is chosen to describe the case in which some nodes in $V$ activate with positive probability \textit{both} because their neighbors are simultaneously inactive and because the edges connecting them to their neighbors disappear.